ajcnews/quoteit/README.md

 	$ grunt bowercopy

-Fire up the local server...
+Fire up the dev server...

 	$ grunt server

-...then check out [http://localhost:8000/](http://localhost:8000/) and go get some ice cream🍦
+...and your browser will open to [http://localhost:8000/](http://localhost:8000/).

+You're ready to go!
+Reward yourself with ice cream🍦